Friday Packet Pick-Up

 - We are also going to have live music!

-- We are thrilled to offer massages from a massage therapist!
-Teresa from Nomadic Massage will be on campus between 12:30 and 4 to offer free massages to our riders!
+- We are thrilled to offer massages from the massage therapists at Santa Rosa Therapeutic Bodyworks!
+They will be on campus between 12:30 and 4 to offer free massages to our riders!

 - Secure bicycle parking in our back, gated courtyard will also be offered for free.